-One thing we should all remain certain of is the reality that our communities need to heal and rebuild outside of COVID-19.
+One thing we should all remain certain of is the reality that our communities have the ability to heal and rebuild.
 We must continue strengthening our peers and changing the political makeup of today.
-The work toward equality and fairness cannot cease simply because our lives, for the most part, are moving onward indoors.
+The work toward equality and fairness will not cease, we must keep moving onward.

-Each of us who are able must remain vigilant advocates for whatever issue or issues matter most to us and adapt to doing so from home.
+Each of us who are able must remain vigilant advocates for whatever issue or issues matter most to us and adapt to doing so from wherever we are.

 Here are a few ways to do just that:

 If you’re tired of seeing bad bills proposed by your lawmakers that don't help South Dakotans, email them right now and share how you are keeping their voting history in mind.

 Set up phone calls or Zoom chats with folks in your community to prep for what’s next